brilliantlyc/Backtesting_MA_Crossover_Strategies/README.md

 ![alt text](https://github.com/brilliantlyc/Project-1/blob/main/strategy1_vs_bm_cumulative_return.png "strategy1_vs_bm_cumulative_return")

 Above chart shows strategy 1's total return vs SPY total return.
-YOUR WORDS ...
+In terms of total returns, we can observe that strategy1 started to outperform the benchmark from 2008.
+The reason was that sell signal triggered before the big crash.
+However, we can see that strategy1 had sold the position late during 2020 Covid crash which caused it to underperform the benchmark.

 ![alt text](https://github.com/brilliantlyc/Project-1/blob/main/strategy1_drawdown_pct.png "strategy1_drawdown")

 This chart shows the strategy1 drawdown period from 1997 to 2021.
 A drawdown is a peak-to-trough decline during a specific period for an investment.
 Drawdowns are important for measuring the historical risk of an investment.
-YOUR WORDS ...

 **Strategy 2 : 50 SMA crossing 100 SMA**

 ![alt text](https://github.com/brilliantlyc/Project-1/blob/main/strategy2_vs_bm_cumulative_return.png "strategy2_vs_bm_cumulative_return")

 Above chart shows strategy 2's total return vs SPY total return.
-YOUR WORDS ...
+As we can see from the chart that this strategy never managed to outperform the benchmark.

 ![alt text](https://github.com/brilliantlyc/Project-1/blob/main/strategy2_drawdown_pct.png "strategy2_drawdown")